burger-menu

 The Duigan Biplane

-John R. Duigan was an Australian who designed and built a Farman-type biplane at Mia Mia, Victoria in 1910 and flew it before a very large crowd at Bendigo Racecourse, Melbourne on May 3, 1911.
-A series of accidents convinced Duigan that he needed proper flying instruction and later in the year he sailed for England, arriving in October 1911.
-He went at once to Brooklands, joined the Avro School, placed an order for a private Avro aeroplane and in the following month went off to Manchester to see it built.
+John R. Duigan was an Australian who designed and built a Farman-type biplane at Mia Mia, Victoria, in 1910 and flew it before a very large crowd at Bendigo Racecourse, Melbourne, on May 3, 1911.
+A series of accidents convinced Duigan that he needed proper flying instruction and some weeks later he sailed for England, arriving in August 1911.
+Two months elapsed before he joined the Avro School at Brooklands, having by then already placed an order for a private Avro aeroplane.
+In November he went to Manchester to see it built.

 Having achieved his objectives, Duigan returned home.
 There he built a very similar machine to the Avro which crashed on its first flight on February 17, 1913.
-His British aeroplane was put up for sale with engine for ?380 but was almost immediately reduced to ?180, no doubt because the engine had been sold separately.
-The airframe was purchased by the Lakes Flying Company who rebuilt it at Windermere as the centre float seaplane Sea Bird which H. Stanley-Adams flew off the lake for the first time on August 28, 1912.
-The company entirely redesigned the front end of the fuselage to accept a 50 h.p.
-Gnome rotary, the upper half of which was cowled and gave a cocked-up appearance to the nose.
-New three bay, warping mainplanes of Eiffel 12 section and 8-5 aspect ratio were also fitted.
-The machine proved much faster than the old Avro-built Water Bird and after it had been fitted with an improved twin float undercarriage, carried large numbers of holidaymakers during 1912-13.
-Dual control was fitted in 1915 but Sea Bird was destroyed in June of that year when pupil R. Buck spun in from 300 ft.
+His British aeroplane was put up for sale with engine for £380 but was almost immediately reduced to £180, no doubt because the engine had been sold separately.
+The airframe was purchased by the Lakes Flying Company and it was delivered to Windermere on June 4, 1912.
+Here it was rebuilt as the centre float seaplane Sea Bird which H. Stanley Adams flew off the lake for the first time on August 28, 1912.
+The company entirely redesigned the front end of the fuselage to accept a 50 hp Gnome rotary, the upper half of which was cowled and gave a cocked-up appearance to the nose.
+New three-bay, warping mainplanes of Eiffel 12 section and 8-5 aspect ratio were also fitted.
+The machine proved much faster than the old Avro-built Water Bird and after it has been fitted with an improved twin float undercarriage, carried large numbers of holiday makers during 1912-13.

 SPECIFICATION AND DATA